thermalCat/github-slideshow/_posts/0000-01-02-thermalCat.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-watch out grandma here comes a lawnmower
+watch out grandma here comes a big lawnmower
 Use the left arrow to go back!